y3owk1n/fish-x/README.md

 ## Functions

-### 1. `gclx` - Git Clone and CD
+### 1. `gclx` - Git Clone and Change Directory

-The `gclx` function simplifies the process of cloning a Git repository and navigating into it in one swift command.
+The `gclx` function simplifies the process of cloning a Git repository and navigating into it with a single command.

 #### Usage